 The course examines the characteristics of psychological disorders.
 For each disorder, multiple theoretical explanations are examined, including the psychoanalytic, behavioral, cognitive, biological, socio-cultural and humanistic.
 Secondary consideration is given to the treatments derived from the theories examined.
-Prerequisite: PSYC 101.
-Fulfills Writing Intensive requirement.

 PSYC 209 Adolescent Psychology